 In 2008 the city implemented its first climate protection plan that focused on mitigation strategies.
 In May of 2020, the City Council passed a resolution to update the Climate Protection Plan to include new GHG reduction goals, resilience, and equity.

 The Office of Environmental Quality is working on a Climate Protection and Resiliency Plan which was adopted by the City Council on August of 2022.
 The plan lays out a framework to help the city adapt to the present and future climate impacts.
-The plan will include strategies such as improved energy efficiency in buildings, increasing the use of renewable energy, planting trees, and green infrastructure.
+The climate adaptation and resilience plan will include strategies such as improved energy efficiency in buildings, increasing the use of renewable energy, planting trees, and green infrastructure.